Specification of bridge steelwork

 The purpose of a structural steelwork specification is to state what materials and products should be used and how work (fabrication and erection) should be carried out, in order to ensure that the completed structure meets the designer’s assumptions and the client’s needs.

-European standards for steelwork
+[top]British standards for steelwork (issued as BS EN)

 Rules for the design of steelwork are given in Eurocode 3 Design of steel structures.
 Within Part 1-1 of that Eurocode, the following basic assumption is stated: "fabrication and erection complies with EN 1090" (this assumption is maintained in Eurocode 3 Part 2).